-- On the 16th March 2023, the College signed a repayment agreement to repay £25m to the ESFA which is discounted to £24.8m and shown as a long-term creditor in these accounts. - On the 16th March 2023, the College signed a contract with Cala Homes for the sale of land on the Weybridge Estate for the purpose of building homes.
+- On the 16 March 2023 the College signed a repayment agreement to repay £25m to the ESFA which is discounted to £24.8m and shown as a long-term creditor in these accounts. - On the 16 March 2023 College signed a contract with Cala Homes for the sale of land on the Weybridge Estate for the purpose of building homes.
 This sale will be subject to sufficient planning permission being granted by Elmbridge Borough Council. - On the 3 November 2022, Andrew Baird, the Chair of Governors resigned.
-Barbara Spittle, the Vice Chair was subsequently appointed as Acting Chair. - On the 29 November 2022 the ONS reclassified FE Colleges from the Private to the Public sector with immediate effect.
+Barbara Spittle, the Vice Chair was subsequently appointed as Acting Chair. - On the 29 November 2022 the ONS reclassified FE Colleges from the Private to the Public sector from immediate effect.
 There are additional controls as a result of this that the College is aware of and is complying with.